velartrill/velartrill.github.io/orig/reunited.md

 The screen shifts.
 Niltar's name is splayed across the top; below it, a table of irrelevancies — the relief she feels when she sees the little green lettering underneath is physical in its intensity, and she lets out a uncontrolled gasp.
 "IFF in range — condition normal." *She's okay, she's okay, she's okay!*

 She swipes a hand across the screen.
 It shifts to a map of Tegvar, zooming in on a circled white dot at her next gesture.
 Labels appear on the screen. *Dorms.
-Male.* She recognizes Livkir's room close to the moving dot, and closes the tracker with a swipe of her hand, squeezing her eyes shut and taking a deep, shaky breath. *Stars and skies, Liv, thank you, you are the best friend in all of Haven…*
+Male.* She recognizes Livkir's room close to the moving dot, and closes the tracker with a swipe of her hand, squeezing her eyes shut and taking a deep, ragged breath. *Stars and skies, Liv, bless you, you are the best friend in all of Haven…*

 ---

 Niltar's still blushing faintly as she steps out of the shower-hall assigned to the cohort's male half, distractedly wrapping a towel around her upper body.
 Livkir, towel around his waist, takes her by the arm and orients her in the direction of her own dormitory.

-"I had no idea you were so into boys, Nili," he teases; her cheeks redden further.
+"I have never seen you so flustered around boys, Nili," he observes; her cheeks redden further.

-*"Neither did I—"*
+*"Neither have I—"*

 "That was so nice of Caishen to stand guard at the door for you — I've always liked him."